 SetType("ecs_ram_role").

 // Optional.
-Specify the name of the RAM role of the ECS instance by specifying the ALIBABA_CLOUD_ECS_METADATA environment variable.
-If you do not specify this parameter, the value is automatically obtained.
+The name of the ECS role.
+If you do not specify this parameter, the role name is automatically obtained.
 We recommend that you specify this parameter to reduce the number of requests.
+You can set RoleName using the ALIBABA_CLOUD_ECS_METADATA environment variable.

 SetRoleName("<RoleName>")